garbalau-github/calculator/README.md

 ### C Calculator

-This is a simple C calculator app that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, division, and exponentiation.
-It also includes the ability to calculate the square root of a number.
+Calculator app that allows basic arithmetic operations such as addition, subtraction, multiplication, division, and exponentiation.
+It also includes the ability to calculate the square root.

 ### UI
 ![EXAMPLE](https://github.com/garbalau-github/calculator/blob/main/EXAMPLE.png?raw=true)